SampleEnvironment/frappy/doc/source/tutorial_helevel.rst

         # for completeness: (not needed, as it is the default)
         end_of_line = '\n'
         # on connect, we send 'cid' and expect a reply starting with 'CCU4'
+        # 'cid' is a CCU4 command returning the current version prefixed with CCU4
         identification = [('cid', r'CCU4.*')]